IATI/IATI-Developer-Documentation/datastore-and-data-pipelines.rst

 ============================

-This document describes what happens when a publisher publishes some new data, and how data flows through the IATI Registry & Unified Data Pipeline to the Validator and Datastore.
+This document describes what happens when a publisher publishes some new data, and how data flows through the IATI Registry & Unified Platform to the Validator and Datastore.
 It is intended to help people better understand our data pipelines, and start to think about how they can write data pipelines of their own.

 Publishing new data